Rotating planets in Newtonian gravity

-The most familiar systems treated in Newtonian gravity as well as in General Relativity have spherical symmetry.
+{\b The most familiar systems treated in Newtonian gravity as well as in General Relativity have spherical symmetry.
 But most heavenly bodies are rotating around an axis that is more or less fixed, with approximate cylindrical symmetry.
-Much of the inspiration for our work comes from a study of cylindrical Couette flow.
-Following the advice of Homer Lane (1870), as is traditional in astrophysics, we apply to astrophysics what we have learned in terrestrial laboratories.
-The problem examined by Couette (1888-1890) and Mallock (1888, 1896) is a fluid confined between two concentric cylinders that can be rotated independently around the vertical axis.
+Much of the inspiration for our work comes from a laboratory experiment with similar properties, cylindrical Couette flow.
+Taking the advice of Homer Lane (1870) [20], as is traditional in astrophysics, we apply to astrophysics what we have learned in terrestrial laboratories.
+The problem examined by Couette (1888-1890) [21] and Mallock (1888, 1896) [22-23] is a fluid confined between two concentric cylinders that can be rotated independently around the vertical axis.
 In classical hydrodynamics the balance of forces is expressed by the Navier-Stokes equation.
-Boundary conditions, validated by the analysis of Taylor (1923), is assumed to be non-slip and the fluid is compressible.
-At low speeds any stationary motion is found to be described by the following harmonic vector field
+Boundary conditions are assumed to be non-slip and the fluid is compressible.
+At low speeds any stationary motion has been described by the following vector field

-The first term is irrotational for $r \neq $ 0 and both are harmonic.
+The first term is irrotational for $r \neq $ 0 and both are harmonic. \b

-The new action principle was used to account for the stability of basic, cylindrical Couette flow (Fronsdal 2018).
-One feature of the model is that the density profile is subjected to a strong condition that originates in the demand that $\vec v$ be harmonic.
+The new action principle was used to account for the stability of basic, cylindrical Couette flow.